Mention to anyone you have just completed a two-day fast and the reaction is pretty much the same. Why?

 As it was my first multi-day fast, I considered 40-hours long enough.

 Check out why I started intermittent fasting in my articles on my fat belly challenge here.

 A quick cautionary word

-It goes without saying that the content contained on this post is for informational purposes only and should not be considered in ANYWAY medical or health advice.
+It goes without saying that the content contained in this post is for informational purposes only and should not be considered in any way medical or health advice.

 Long periods of fasting are not for everyone!